Planet-Laterna/Laterna/README.md

 Our boards include 2 resetable fuses to limit current on the board.
 <br>If powered by USB C port -> 3A
 <br>If powered by external power supply -> 12A
+<br>Please do not power the board via USB and the external Power Terminals at the same time.

 <h3>Tested LED Strips:</h3>
 WS281x